Syslifters/offsec-tools/README.md

 <a href="https://syslifters.com">https://syslifters.com</a>
 <br>
 <br>
-P.S. looking for a proper pentest reporting tool?
+Looking for a proper pentest reporting tool?
 Checkout <a href="https://docs.sysreptor.com">SysReptor</a>. 🚀
 <br/>
 <br/>
 <br/>